Overlapping Spaces for Compact Graph Representations: Optimization in overlapping spaces

 \subsection{Optimization}

-In this section, we describe how we embed into the overlaying space.
+In this section, we describe how we embed into the overlapping space.
 Although Riemann-SGD (see Section \ref{ss:psopt}) is a good solution from the theoretical point of view, in practice, due to errors in storing and processing real numbers, it may cause some problems.
-A point that we assume to lie on a surface (sphere or hyperboloid) does not numerically lie on it usually.
-Due to the accumulation of numerical errors, with each iteration of RSGD, the point may move away from the surface.
+Indeed, a point that we assume to lie on a surface (sphere or hyperboloid) does not numerically lie on it usually.
+Due to the accumulation of numerical errors, with each iteration of RSGD, a point may move away from the surface.
 Therefore, in practice, after each step, all embeddings are explicitly projected onto the surface, which may slow down the algorithm.
-Moreover, RSGD is not applicable if one needs to process the output of a neural network, which cannot be required to belong to a given surface (e.g., to satisfy $\langle x, x\rangle_h = 1 \Leftrightarrow x \in H_{n-1}$).
-As a result, before finding the hyperbolic distance between two outputs of a neural network in Siamese~\cite{bromley1994signature} setup, one first needs to somehow map them to a hyperboloid.
+Moreover, RSGD is not applicable if one needs to process the output of a neural network, which cannot be required to belong to a given surface (e.g., to satisfy $\langle x, x\rangle_h = 1 \Leftrightarrow x \in H_{d}$).
+As a result, before finding the hyperbolic distance between two outputs of a neural network in the Siamese~\cite{bromley1994signature} setup, one first needs to map them to a hyperboloid.

 Instead of RSGD, we store the embedding vectors in Euclidean space and calculate distances between them using the mappings~\eqref{eq:mapping} to the corresponding surfaces.
-Thus, we are able to evaluate the distances between the outputs of neural networks and also use conventional optimizers.
-To optimize embeddings, we first map Euclidean vectors into the corresponding spaces, calculate distances and loss function, and then backpropagate through projection functions.
+Thus, we can evaluate the distances between the outputs of neural networks and also use conventional optimizers.
+To optimize embeddings, we first map Euclidean vectors into the corresponding spaces, calculate distances and loss function, and then backpropagate through the projection functions.
 To improve the convergence, we use Adam~\cite{kingma2014adam} instead of the standard SGD.
-Applying this to product spaces, we achieve the results similar to the original paper~\cite{gu2018learning} (see Table~1 of the supplementary materials), where RSGD was used with the learning rate brute-forcing, custom learning rate for curvature coefficients, and other tricks.
+Similar technique using SGD with momentum is used in~\cite{Law2019LorentzianDL}.
+Applying this to product spaces, we achieve the results similar to the original paper~\cite{gu2018learning} (see Table~\ref{original-table} in Appendix), where RSGD was used with the learning rate brute-forcing, custom learning rate for curvature coefficients, and other tricks.